corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 Where:

-* `owner` is the `PublicKey` of the asset’s owner
+* `owner` is the `PublicKey` of the asset’s owner.
-* `withNewOwner(newOwner: AbstractParty)` creates an copy of the state with a new owner
+* `withNewOwner(newOwner: AbstractParty)` creates a copy of the state with a new owner.

-Because `OwnableState` models fungible assets that can be merged and split over time, `OwnableState` instances do not have a `linearId`. $5 of cash created by one transaction is considered to be identical to $5 of cash produced by another transaction.
+Because `OwnableState` models fungible assets that can be merged and split over time, `OwnableState` instances do not have a `linearId`. $5 of cash created by one transaction is considered identical to $5 of cash produced by another transaction.

 ### FungibleState

-`FungibleState<T>` is an interface to represent things which are fungible, this means that there is an expectation that these things can be split and merged.
+`FungibleState<T>` is an interface that represents fungible items - items that can be split and merged.
 That’s the only assumption made by this interface.
-This interface should be implemented if you want to represent fractional ownership in a thing, or if you have many things.
-Examples:
+Implement this interface if you want to represent fractional ownership of one item, or if you have many items.

+For example:

-* There is only one Mona Lisa which you wish to issue 100 tokens, each representing a 1% interest in the Mona Lisa
+* There is only one Mona Lisa.
+You represent it by issuing 100 tokens, each representing a 1% interest in the Mona Lisa.
 * A company issues 1000 shares with a nominal value of 1, in one batch of 1000.
 This means the single batch of 1000 shares could be split up into 1000 units of 1 share.